CodyLobdell/reading-notes/102/class01.md

 # Class 1 Notes

+Knowing the difference between terminology and actions in coding is essential to ensuring a smoother workflow.
+Also, being able to construct a concept of what you wish to achieve from your website/page is crucial before stepping into the very intricate process of coding.

 >> How the Web Works

 1.-Through the HTTP protocol, resources are exchanged between client devices and servers over the internet.
 Client devices send requests to servers for the resources      needed to load a web page; the servers send responses back to the client to fulfill the requests.